 The difference between the UK GAAP and Solvency II values for reinsurers' share of technical provisions reflects the difference in methodology used to calculate the underlying technical provisions under the two bases.
 This is set out in more detail in the Technical Provisions section below.
-The main change from recognition in the prior year relates to the treatment of Hydra which, as noted above, must now treated as a third-party reinsurer.
+As mentioned in the section above Hydra is treated as a third-party reinsurer for Solvency II purposes.
 Therefore, the recoveries from the Hydra retrocession contract that are recognised in the GAAP balance sheet are not recognised in the Solvency II balance sheet, and instead, recoveries from Hydra on the excess of loss layer and co-insurance layer that it reinsures for the Association are recognised in the Solvency II balance sheet as though they were due from a third party.